Ada-C7/recursion-tracing/README.md

 ```

 - What is mystery2(123)?
+    6
 - What is mystery2(9005)?
+    14
 - What is mystery2(-123)?
+    -123
 - _Added Fun: How could we make `mystery2(-123)` work the way we might expect it to work instead of the way it does?_
+    Depends on if we want -123 to be -1 + 2 + 3 or - (1 + 2 + 3)
+    Either case we need to add a condition that checks to see if the integer passed is negative - if true, than decided if we should take the absolute value - run the method and at the end make it negative again

 ### Trace #3
 ```